(Updated Aug. 24: I have now tested positive for antibodies four times and negative twice.)

 Update: I registered for as many plasma donation programs as I could find.
 The first one, at Stony Brook University, signed me up and I went to their research center for an antibody test on May 11.
 They told me I had antibodies, but “not enough” to donate.

 They did say that I could come back in a week, because sometimes antibodies go up and sometimes they go down.
 I went back in a week, and the antibody count had gone down, so they threw me out of the program.
 Stony Brook uses a ChemBio test.
+While the ChemBio test lost its emergency use authorization from the F.D.A. after my test was done, the head of the Stony Brook program told me in a phone interview that the F.D.A. had concerns about the test’s performance at the lower end — IgG values around 25 or so — but not at the level mine was (127) or the level they use for a cutoff (300).
+The scientist.
+Dr. Elliott Bennett-Guerrero, said the chances are very slim that mine is a false positive.

 The New York State test is processed at the Wadsworth Lab, a state institution.

 The Weill-Cornell plasma donation program, in partnership with Columbia, called me back and said they are accepting donors only with confirmed positive respiratory tests.
 They said the researchers had asked to expand the study to people with positive antibody tests, and if they get permission, they’ll be back in touch.
+Then they emailed to say they had all the plasma donors they need.

 Mount Sinai, Rockefeller and Northwell Health didn’t get back to me.